Can LLMs Reason Structurally? Benchmarking via the Lens of Data Structures: Empirical analysis

 We design three real-world scenarios that implicitly require data structures: \textsc{queue} (children buying ice cream), \textsc{binary search tree} (clinic appointments), and \textsc{graph} (galaxy traveling game).
 Synthetic data follows the same distributions as \cref{sec:pipeline}, with realistic substitutions (e.g., names for integers).
 Each scenario was written by humans and paraphrased by GPT-4o.
 All prompts were reviewed by three annotators for clarity and unambiguity.
 Details are provided in \cref{sec:apx_natural}.

-\paragraph{LLMs struggle when shifting from formal to realistic usage.} Performance drops when tasks are using realistic, context-rich language compared to formal descriptors, despite identical problem distribution (\cref{tab:natural}).
-The higher accuracy on formal descriptors may stem from training on textbook-style patterns, where integers and explicit syntax are common.
+\paragraph{LLMs struggle when shifting from formal to realistic usage.} Performance generally drops when tasks are using realistic, context-rich language compared to formal descriptors, despite identical problem distribution (\cref{tab:natural}).
+Errors in \texttt{realistic} mainly have two types.
+One type is the same underlying reasoning failures already seen in canonical data structures (e.g., multi-hop, backtracking failures).
+The other type arises from the additional difficulty of recovering and maintaining the relevant structures from narrative language.
+For example, not recognizing that “Another child was served and happily walked away” implies a dequeue operation.
+Models also struggle with complex tie-breaking rules expressed in natural language, such as lexicographical ordering (“Kelvin” before “Krypton”), which can be harder than comparing simple numeric values.
+In addition, hallucination errors are common, with models generating names or timestamps that do not appear in the input.
+The higher accuracy on formal descriptors may also stem from training on textbook-style patterns, where integers and explicit syntax are common.
 This observation suggests that even reasoning models struggle to apply reasoning in realistic contexts.
 Bridging this gap is crucial for reliable deployment and presents a key direction for future research.